-1. Introduction 3
+1. Introduction and scope 2

-2. Legislation relevant to this policy 3

-3. Equal opportunities 3
+2. Equalities and support

-4. Responsibilities and application 4
+3. Responsibilities and application

-5. Establishing the requirements of a role 5
+4. Establishing the requirements of a role

-6. Post specification
+5. Post specification

-7. Recruitment advertising 8
+6. Recruitment advertising

-8. Applications 10
+7. Applications

-9. Shortlisting
+8. Shortlisting

-10. Scrutinising and shortlisting
+9. Scrutinising and shortlisting

-11. Shortlisting disabled applicants
+10. Shortlisting disabled applicants

-12. Shortlisting job share applications
+11. Shortlisting job share applications 12

-13. References
+12. References 12

-14. Involving pupils and students
+13. Involving pupils and students 14

-15. Constitution of interview panels
+14. Constitution of interview panels

-16. Interviewing
+15. Interviewing 15

-17. After the interview
+16. After the interview 17

-18. Conditional offer of appointment 17
+17. Conditional offer of appointment 17

-19. Overseas applicants or applicants who have lived or worked outside the UK
+18. Overseas applicants or applicants who have lived or worked outside the UK

-(including EU and EEA member states)
+(including EU and EEA member states) 20

-20. Criminal convictions and suitability to work with children
+19. Criminal convictions and suitability to work with children 20

-21. Feedback
+20. Feedback 21

-22. Other types of workers
+21. Other types of workers 22

-23. Induction of new employees
+22. Induction of new employees 23

-24. Employee Files
+23. Employee Files 24

-25. Probation
+24. Probation 24

-26. Data Protection 24
+25. Data Protection 24

-Appendix A - Responsibilities of the Governing Board, Headteacher and Local Authority
+Appe endix A - Responsibilities of the Governing Board, Headteacher and Local Authority y

-[Maintained Schools only] 25
+- Maintained Schools only 25

+endix B - Options for filling vacancies

+Appe endix C - Table of changes 32